livelystephen11/lively-stephen11/README.md

 You now know your way around that it gets harder but this is just the basics and with this you can do what ever you want.

 So enjoy.

+Another thing to note
+---
+is that it somehow bypasses the det interenet bot so its useable at school which is great to do to work it, so yeah that's pretty good.